-The LBO, House and Senate fiscal analysts, and agencies will work collaboratively to prioritize fiscal notes using factors that may include but are not limited to the original due date of the fiscal note, hearing schedules and committee priorities.
+The LBO, fiscal analysts, and agencies will work collaboratively to prioritize fiscal notes using factors that may include but are not limited to the original due date of the fiscal note, hearing schedules, and committee priorities.
+Based on the legislative schedule, timelines may need to be expedited.

-- 1. The requester assigns a due date in the FNTS when the fiscal note request is made. - The default due date in FNTS is eight (8) business days; however, to assist the LBO and agencies in the prioritization of fiscal notes, requesters should consider assigning a due date that aligns with the committee schedule, anticipated complexity of the fiscal note and other relevant factors. - 3.
+- 1. The requester assigns a due date in the FNTS when the fiscal note request is made. - 2.
+The default due date in the FNTS is eight (8) business days; however, to assist the LBO and agencies in the prioritization of fiscal notes, requesters should consider assigning a due date that aligns with the committee schedule, anticipated complexity of the fiscal note, and other relevant factors. - 3.
 Requests with due dates under five (5) business days will be marked urgent in the FNTS. - 4.
 For urgent fiscal note requests, the requester is encouraged to include information in the message box in the FNTS explaining the reason for the urgent request. - 5.
 Agency fiscal note coordinators are expected to monitor due dates and committee hearing schedules.
-Coordinators should communicate with their agency, the LBO analyst, and House and Senate fiscal analysts to manage, when possible, shifting priorities that impact completion of fiscal notes by the identified due date. - 6.
+Coordinators should communicate with their agency, the LBO analyst, and fiscal analysts to manage, when possible, shifting priorities that impact completion of fiscal notes by the identified due date. - 6.
 Agencies are expected to make every effort to comply with fiscal note due dates and complete the note 24 to 48 hours prior to the due date to allow the LBO sufficient time to review the fiscal note. - 7.
 If the agency identifies that additional time is needed, the fiscal note coordinator should contact the requester and LBO to explain why additional time is need.
 If the requester agrees to a later date for completion of the fiscal note, the requester is encouraged to update the due date in FNTS. - 8.
-The LBO analyst will regularly monitor fiscal note timelines and when requested will work with requesters and agencies to develop the appropriate methods to prioritize the completion of fiscal notes. - After agency completion of a fiscal note, the LBO analyst will make every effort to provide review and analysis of the fiscal note for compliance with LBO Uniform Standards and Procedures within 24 hours for regular notes and 48 hours for consolidated notes.
+The LBO analyst will regularly monitor fiscal note timelines, and when requested will work with requesters and agencies to develop the appropriate methods to prioritize the completion of fiscal notes. - 9.
+After agency completion of a fiscal note, the LBO analyst will make every effort to provide review and analysis of the fiscal note for compliance with LBO Uniform Standards and Procedures within 24 hours for regular notes and 48 hours for consolidated notes.

 - 10. The LBO analyst should inform the requester in cases where the review and analysis, or the LBO work with the agency, is anticipated to take more than 24 hours to complete for regular notes or 48 hours for consolidated notes. - 11.
-In cases where an agency has not provided a complete fiscal note in the timeline requested by the requester, the LBO will determine the appropriate steps to take to provide the legislature with the fiscal impact of the proposed legislation.
-This may include, but is not limited to escalation to the agency head, committee chair or LBO Oversight Commission or assessing the LBO ability to develop an estimate of the fiscal impact.
+In cases where an agency has not provided a complete fiscal note in the timeline requested by the requester, the LBO will determine the appropriate steps to take to provide the legislature with an estimate of the fiscal impact of the proposed legislation.
+This may include, but is not limited to discussions with the agency head, committee chair, or LBO Oversight Commission; as well as an assessment by the LBO to determine alternative methods to provide an estimate of the fiscal impact.